Learn something new every day

 Visual processing happens through coordination with the optic nerves, which are connected to the eyes.
 These send information to the thalamus, another part of the brain, which then relays it on to the primary visual cortex.
 Typically, information that is received by the primary sensory cortex is sent directly on to the regions located adjacent to it, called the sensory association cortex.

 One of the main functions of the occipital lobe is to send information from the primary visual cortex to the visual association cortex.
-The visual association cortex is located in more than one lobe, meaning that the other lobes, besides the functions of the occipital lobe, are also involved in vision.
-These areas analyze the visual information received by the primary visual cortex and store visual memories.
+The visual association cortex is located in more than one lobe, which means that the occipital lobe isn’t the only player when it comes to this important role.
+Together, these areas analyze the visual information received by the primary visual cortex and store visual memories.

-Damage to the functions of the occipital lobe cause different visual impairments.
-If the primary visual cortex is damaged completely, it will result in blindness because the primary visual cortex has a visual field mapped on its surface.
-Damage, therefore, results in a dysfunction in this mapped area.
-Lesions to the visual association cortex do not result in blindness; instead, a patient may have trouble recognizing objects, a deficit called visual agnosia.
-For example, a patient may be able to pick up a clock and recognize the object through touch; however, if shown a picture of a clock, will only be able to describe elements of the picture, such as the round surface of a clock face or numerals placed in a circle.
+Lesions to the visual association cortex are usually less dramatic.
+Blindness can still happen, but it’s not as likely; more commonly, patients have trouble recognizing objects, a deficit known medically as visual agnosia.
+For example, a patient may be able to pick up a clock and recognize the object through touch; however, if shown a picture of a clock, the patient will often only be able to describe elements of the picture, such as the round surface of a clock face or numerals placed in a circle.

 Sometimes visual health can be restored through therapy or even surgery, but not always.
 A lot depends on the extent of the damage and what caused it, as well as the age of the patient.
 Younger people, particularly children, often respond to restorative therapy better than those who are older or whose brains have stopped growing.

 @Slitherine - There is always hope here though.
 The brain is so difficult to work with, but we are cracking the code.

 Brain matter can't be fixed, but with stem cells, in the future there may be a way to add new brain cells.